lzptr/VS_Code_ROS/README.md

 It seems that the intellisense indexer traverses the folder in the order we add them to the workspace.
 If for example you start a fresh VS Code instance and you add a ROS package (e.g. VS_Code_ROS) as a folder to your workspace and then add the catkin_ws folder as **the last** folder to your workspace, everything works as expected.
 If you do it the other way around, then intellisense breaks in the child folder.
-Actually  you can just move the catkin_ws folder to the last position in the explorer tab most of the time it works again.
+Actually  you can just move the catkin_ws folder to the last position in the explorer tab and most of the time it works again.
-Sometimes I need to restart VS Code so the fastest way is to remove the catkin_ws folder and readd it.
+But the most reliable (and fastest way) is to remove the catkin_ws folder and readd it, after you added all your child folders to the workspace.

 So here is my working set up: